yumium/tech_notes/C++/A gentle introduction to C++.md

 ### Virtual members

 Virtual members allow certain functions in the base class to be overriden in the derived class.
-Unlike simply defining a function with the same name in the derived class, overriden functions can be access in pointer class when type casted to base class.
+Unlike simply defining a function with the same name in the derived class, overriden functions can be accessed in pointer class when type casted to base class.

 ```c++
 #include <iostream>